-Cub Scouts and Boy Scouts are part of the Boy Scouts of America (BSA) program.
+Cub Scouts and Boy Scouts are part of the Scouting America (BSA) program.
 Cub Scouts are for boys and girls aged 5 to 10 years, and Boy Scouts are for boys and girls aged 11 to 17 years.
 Cub Scouts participate in age-appropriate activities and earn awards, while Boy Scouts focus on leadership, outdoor skills and service.

-We accept Scouts all year and membership dues can be prorated.
+We accept Scouts all year.
 Typically, we start the year in September and end in June.
-Two payments are required, Pack 846 and the national organization BSA.
+Two payments are required, Pack 846 - Dues $100 + the national organization BSA Fee approx. $160.

 Cub Scouts offer a range of benefits, including character development, leadership skills, teamwork, outdoor adventures, community involvement and the opportunity to make new friends while having fun.